darthva/docker-swarm/README.md

-Simple Python application in a docker conatiner using docker swarm
+Simple Python application in a docker container using docker swarm